vmware-tanzu/pinniped/proposals/xxxx_carvel-package/README.md

 There are a number of tools available to the Kubernetes ecosystem for deploying complex software to a Kubernetes cluster.
 The Carvel toolchain provides a set of APIs, Custom Resources and CLI tools that can aid a user in the configuration and lifecycle management of software deployed to a cluster.
-We should enhance our deployment options by providing Carvel Packages for the `Suervisor` and `Concierge` that may be installed on a cluster configured with Carvel's `kapp-controller` to manage the software on the cluster.
+We should enhance our deployment options by providing Carvel Packages for the Supervisor and Concierge that may be installed on a cluster configured with Carvel's `kapp-controller` to manage the software on the cluster.